keyforgerules/keyforgerules.github.io/README.md

 Damage a creature has taken is tracked by placing damage tokens on the creature.
 If a creature has an amount of damage on it equal to or greater than its power, the creature is destroyed.
 Damage on a creature does not reduce its power.
+If multiple creatures are damaged by a single effect, that damage is dealt simultaneously.

 For more details on damage and combat, see page 7.

 ### DESTROYED

 When a card is destroyed, it is placed in its owner’s discard pile.
+If multiple cards are destroyed simultaneously they are put into the discard pile(s) simultaneously and any non-”**Destroyed**:” abilities cannot trigger.
+(The active player determins what order the destroyed cards are put into the discard pile(s).)

-If a card has a “Destroyed:” ability, the effect resolves automatically when the card is destroyed, immediately before it leaves play.
+If a card has a **“Destroyed:”** ability, the effect automatically resolves immediately before the card would be destroyed, which is also before it leaves play.

 ### DISCARD PILE